Special Educational Needs and Disabilities (SEND)

 What support will there be for my child’s overall well-being?

 Yeadon Westfield Infant School is an inclusive school.
 We make sure all our children have the highest levels of pastoral care possible.
 This support may include sessions with our Inclusion Worker, Mrs Fryer, who plans programmes to meet the additional emotional and social needs of individual children.
 We have close partnerships with outside agencies.
 This ensures support is available for families who may need additional support.
-We also have two members of staff trained in the Common Assessment Framework (CAF) which can provide support to families in need.
-CAFs will be changing their title to Early Help Plans.
+We also have staff trained in Early Help Plans which can provide support to families in need.
 All our staff are trained in child protection procedures and there are two members of staff, the Inclusion Leader and Inclusion Worker, who are specially designated to ensure the safeguarding of all children.

 What specialist services and expertise are available or accessed by the school?